 What is event marketing?

 Event marketing is the practise of promoting events via a range of marketing channels to generate the maximum possible turnout and return on investment from any given event run by a business or person.
 The success of event marketing can be judged by measures including attendance, audience interaction, direct sales, brand awareness and press coverage.
-The overall objective is ti promote an event to ensure it as successful as possible.

 Choosing an event format